Ian Happ Player Props: Cubs vs. Nationals

 Ian Happ At The Plate

-- In 25.6% of his games this year, Happ has driven in at least one run.
-In 11 of those games (12.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- Happ has driven home a run in 24 games this season (26.4%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 30.0% of his games this year, with two or more runs scored in 6.7%.
+- He has scored in 28 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.